Index

 - Concur = agree

-- Extempore = impromptu, improvised, ad hoc,
+- Extempore = impromptu, improvised, ad hoc, wing it; when necessary or

 needed.